kurtmoser/aoc2018/README.md

 Note: When we want to keep original deps of instance then self.deps_list.copy() is not enough.
 This creates shallow copy and all the lists in deps_list are copied by reference.
 Use copy module's deepcopy instead.

 See also: Topological sorting, networkx.lexicographical_topological_sort, networkx.DiGraph

+### Day 8

+For each node the we know only starting position of its first child (or of metadata if node has no children).
+To get starting position of the second node we need to first recursively build all child nodes of that first child.
+After first child node has been built we know the exact length of it and can calculate starting position for the next one to repeat the process with it.

+Metadata sums can be precalculated once during initial tree construction, but for now they have been left into their own methods doing these calculations runtime.

+Thing to note about other people solutions is that several of them use input data as (reversed) stack and keep popping/discarding data from it while building nodes.
+There really is little point of keeping initial data list intact and this provides for some nice clean solutions.